alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### What did you struggle with?
 - I've been going through some personal stuff that't affected my concentration.
 - Some blockers in RSF planning
+ - internal comms - slack
+ - website - EK will contact comms about this.
+ - Info RoPa

 #### What would you like to work on next week?
 - Pilot the survey on CMs and adjust based on feedback